 Purchasing a car from dealer stock usually requires a little flexibility, because you’ll be picking from what the dealer ordered, instead of buying exactly what you want.
 But on the other hand, the dealer has a big incentive to move the current inventory out.
 Special orders can be a pain in the rear end.
 What am I saying here?
 There’s usually a lot more wiggle room on models that are already on the lot ready to be sold.
 So if you’re thinking about placing a special order, take a hard look ahead of time at existing inventory among all the dealerships close by to see if there’s anything.
 You might even take a look at more remote dealerships with long-distance delivery options.
 You could save a lot of money.

 There are a lot of honest, sincere dealers out there, and they might be able to get you an excellent rate on your loan, maybe even with a great warranty tossed in.
 But, if you’ve been around the car business for a while, you know that F&I (Finance & Insurance) is where dealers make a good chunk of change.

-Remember, you’ve got to be tough, smart shopper.
-You’ve got be well-informed and pay close attention to what the dealer is offering you.
+Remember, you’ve got to be a tough, smart shopper.
+You’ve got to be well-informed and pay close attention to what the dealer is offering you.

 #6.
 Bargain Online

 You’ve got to show up in person to test drive a car, but you can negotiate the cost and financing online.
 You can even have the car sent to your home or office and sign all the paperwork right then and there.